sportzer/scavenger/README.md

 tell you everything you need to know.

 You're in some sort of basin surrounded by cliffs.
 Your only way out is to read your scroll of recall.
-The ground is littered with diamonds, and the corpses of those who came before you.
+The ground is littered with diamonds, and the remains of those who came before you.
 Maybe they died carrying something useful?
 Try to collect as many diamonds as possible, but don't die in the process.